 1. Throat and Chest Irritation

-TIG involves stainless steel and aluminum that generates Ozone.
+TIG involves stainless steel and aluminium that generates Ozone.
 It causes throat and chest irritation, one of the temporary or short-term effects of welding.
 The fine particles and gases in the welding fume can render the throat feel dry or cause chest tightness or coughing.

 2. Metal Fume Fever